oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

   Multitenant Controllers use Kubernetes secrets to store the required credential and https certificates.

-  **Note** <span style="color:red"> In multi namespace enviroment you have to create specific secrets for each namespaces </span>
+  **Note** <span style="color:red"> In multi namespace environment you have to create specific secrets for each namespaces </span>

 ### Secrets for CERTIFICATES

-Create the certificates and key on your local host, and use them to create the Kubernetes secret.
+Create the certificates and key on your local host and use them to create the Kubernetes secret.

 ```bash
 openssl genrsa -out ca.key 2048